griphiam/markphilpot_com/content/2016/anime_summer_first.md

 This is another one where I've read a bit of the manga before.
 I'm not very far into the story, so the anime should quickly pass by my current place in the manga.
 This will probably be a test run to see if I'm already familiar with the source material, should I read beyond the anime adaption.

 The opening episode was quite good and a faithful adaptation of the manga in my opinion.
+What is left unknown is if this show is an upper or downer...

 [![Crunchyroll]({filename}/images/anime/streaming/crunchyroll_logo.png)](http://www.crunchyroll.com/orange){: .link-nb}